zli119/Document/README.md

 ### 3. principle

-⚫ Building a program that reads documents of every kind, guesses what the contents are and creates index of documents ⚫ Learning and utilizing ontological link distance to figure out the relationship and degree of words, using K means clustering to create its own categories of commonality
+⚫ Learning and utilizing ontological link distance to figure out the relationship and degree of words, using K means clustering to create its own categories of commonality

 * Read document -> count key words -> ranking -> decide documents label